Pensmore

 Pensmore is a 72000 sqft home in the Ozark Mountains near Highlandville, Missouri.
 One of the largest homes in the United States, it has five stories, contains 14 baths and 13 bedrooms, has exterior walls 12 inches thick, and was designed to survive earthquakes, tornadoes, and bomb blasts.
 Its owner, Steven T. Huff, told The Kansas City Star in 2015 that "the house should stand for 2,000 years".

 Construction

-In 2008, the Steven T. Huff Family LLC applied for a construction permit to begin construction of the Pensmore mansion—made unique because it is an insulated concrete form structure designed to showcase sustainable construction techniques on a large scale, with it being designed to be earthquake resistant, bullet resistant, blast resistant, capable of withstanding an EF5 tornado, bug resistant, and fire resistant.
+In 2008, the Steven T. Huff Family LLC applied for a construction permit to begin construction of the Pensmore mansion – made unique because it is an insulated concrete form structure designed to showcase sustainable construction techniques on a large scale, with it being designed to be earthquake resistant, bullet resistant, blast resistant, capable of withstanding an EF5 tornado, bug resistant, and fire resistant.
 Its construction was completed in 2016.

-The home's large size and its location in the Ozarks (which experiences both high and low temperatures, as well as tornadoes) were chosen so that Huff could explore how these concepts work on a commercial scale and under a broad range of climate conditions—with it, also, being noted that it was built in an area where it was not subject to government building inspections or regulations.
+The home's large size and its location in the Ozarks (which experiences both high and low temperatures, as well as tornadoes) were chosen so that Huff could explore how these concepts work on a commercial scale and under a broad range of climate conditions – while noting that it was built in an area where it was not subject to government building inspections or regulations.